-Results from NASA’s landmark Twins Study reveal interesting, surprising and reassuring data about how one human body in space adapted to, then recovered from, that extreme environment
+Results from NASA’s landmark Twins Study reveal interesting, surprising and reassuring data about how one human body in space adapted to that extreme environment

 Results were published in Science, which you can read here.